The school of no bias

 Summary of project results

-The project “School of no bias” aimed at the creation of a hub of educators who will contribute to the mindset shift and the introduction of new practices in the empowerment of teen girls and a bias-free school career counselling at the secondary education level.
-This was achieved through different activities.
-Initially, a small scale research was implemented in order to find out as well as better understand the needs of educators from all levels, as well as those of school career counselling educators in relation to issues such as gender bias and stereotypes in career counselling and the prevention and management of bias, At the same time, 3 focus groups were conducted with the participation of 40 educators, Although it was not planned from the beginning, it appeared as necessary to sum up all the results in a report and publish it.
-The project also involved the design of 4 training guides specifically:
+1. Needs assessment | We implemented a small scale research in order to find out as well as better understand the needs of educators from all levels, as well as those of school career counselling educators in relation to issues such as gender bias and stereotypes in career counselling and the prevention and management of bias, Our goals to better identify the issues that educators deal with relating to gender equality and stereotypes, the challenges they face in relation to the development of social-emotional skills of young girls in the classroom and the tools they think can better support their work in dealing gender stereotypes in the classroom.
+During our research, we received more than 130 responses.
+At the same time, we conducted 3 focus groups with the participation of 40 educators, Although it was not planned from the beginning, we felt it was necessary to sum up all the results in a report and publish it.

 Information on the projects funded by the EEA and Norway Grants is provided by the Programme and Fund Operators in the Beneficiary States, who are responsible for the completeness and accuracy of this information.